puremourning/vimspector/docs/configuration.md

 ### Default values

-You can specify replacesments with default values.
+You can specify replacements with default values.
 In this case if the user has not specified a value, they are prompted but with the default value pre-populated, allowing them to just press return to accept the default.